Is 'Popstar' Deserving of A Cult Following?

 By the end of July, studios will release more independent type films.
 August has always been the month for leftovers.
 Where Hollywood takes a little break.
 They put out some good movies, but none that particularly stands out - unless it’s 2014’s Guardians Of The Galaxy.
 ‘Popstar’ would’ve been successful had it been released in August.
 We’re not stating that if the movie were to have been released that month then financially it could’ve had a significant outcome, but it’s guaranteed that it would’ve made back its budget.

-Ever since the MPAA (now MPA) created a new rating system with the R-rating, any feature that got branded the label was to receive less audience members to that movie.
+Ever since the MPAA (now MPA) created a new rating system with the R-rating, any feature that got branded with the label was to receive less audience members attending that movie.
 As we all know, Rated R means that anyone under 17 is not permitted unless accompanied by a parent or guardian.
-Most R-rated movies gross less money than a PG/ PG-13 rated films.
-In 2016, the only R-rated movie that grossed a ton of money and topped the box office was Deadpool.
-However, Deadpool is a Marvel comic book character.
+Most R-rated movies gross less money than PG/ PG-13 rated films.
+In 2016, the only R-rated movie that grossed a ton of money and topped the box office was 'Deadpool'.
+However, 'Deadpool' is a Marvel comic book character.
 Even with comedies, the ones that are to make the most at the box office are suitable for the majority.

 ‘Popstar’ is a comedy that centers around the pop industry and pokes fun at modern pop-singers that kids and teens are aware of and listen to.
-While some adults may be interested in modern music and artists, most are not so tolerant around that subject and they’re not willing to pay money to see it.
+While some adults may be interested in modern music and artists, most are not so tolerant around that subject and are not willing to pay money to see it.
 If anything ‘Popstar’ should’ve tried to tone itself down just a tiny bit to get that PG-13 label.
 ‘Anchorman: The Legend Of Ron Burgundy’ may not have peaked financially at the time, but it’s certain that if the first Anchorman were to be released in this era, it would’ve made millions of dollars.
-Andy Samberg and The Lonely Island appeal to kids.
-So it is more likely that kids in the 12-17 age range would’ve gone out and seen their movie.
+Andy Samberg and The Lonely Island appeal to kids so it is more likely that those in the 12-17 age range would’ve gone out and seen their movie.

 IS 'POPSTAR' REALLY ANY GOOD?